Colorado-Power-Electronics-Center/data_driven_component_level_design/README.md

         constraint are pickled, 'optimizer_test_values_MOSFET_overall_points' as one example.
         Initializes values for all fet, ind, and cap objects, and sets the optimization variables.

-        The main optimization function is found in optimizer_obj.minimize_fcn().
-Inside minimize_fcn(), starts with con_cobyla, which is a dictionary of the constraints and bounds needed for the selected optimization algorithm, COBYLA.
+        optimizer_obj.minimize_fcn(): The main optimization algorithm-specific function.
+Inside minimize_fcn(), the process starts with con_cobyla, which is a dictionary of the constraints and bounds needed for the selected optimization algorithm (currently the
+        COBYLA algorithm).
 Various other constrained, bounded, multi-variate optimization algorithms exist, and would follow a similar structure, but each has slightly different structure requirements.

-        Next, initialize all variables using obj.init_fet(), obj.init_ind(), and obj.init_cap().
+        Initialize all variables using obj.init_fet(), obj.init_ind(), and obj.init_cap().
         These functions use the pre-trained initialization models for all components, based on known quantities at the start of the optimization, and generate initial starting values for all of the optimization variables.

-        Then set the optimization
-        variables in the desired format of COBYLA: self.x0, a list of all the optimization variables, and make sure they match the actual object attributes as expected.
+        Set the optimization variables in the desired format of COBYLA: self.x0 (a list of all the optimization variables).
+Note they need to match the actual object attributes as expected.

         Next, predict all component parameters based on the initialized optimization variables and other known quantities about the design, using obj.predict_fet(), obj.predict_ind(), and obj.predict_cap().
 These functions use the pre-trained models on component parameters.

-        Now the minimize function is used from the scipy.optimize package, imported at the top.
+        Next, the minimize function min() is used from the scipy.optimize package (imported at the top of the script).
 See scipy.optimize documentation for more information on the arguments.
 Here is where method='COBYLA' is specified, and the constraints=con_cobyla are set, in addition to other parameters that can contribute to successful convergence.
         The first argument is the function to be minimized, and the second argument is the starting values of all optimization quantities.
-The first argument would be adjusted if the designer wants to minimize e.g. cost instead of power loss. con_cobyla would then have to be adjusted to match any desired constraints.
+The first argument would be adjusted if the designer wants to minimize e.g. cost instead of power loss. con_cobyla dictionary would then have to be adjusted to match any desired constraints.

-        cost function: self.cost_pred_tot().
-First the algorithm checks that the constraints are met.
+	First the algorithm checks that the constraints are met, and then computes the objective function.

+ 	Three metrics considered by the tool to be the constraints and/or objective function: Cost, Area, Power loss

+        1) cost function: self.cost_pred_tot().
 The cost function runs through all components and sums their cost, returning the total.

-        area function: self.area_pred_tot().
-The other constraint (in the current example) is the area.
+        2) area function: self.area_pred_tot().
 The area function runs through all components and sums their area, returning the total.

-        power loss function: self.power_pred_tot().
+        3) power loss function: self.power_pred_tot().
 Makes predictions based on the latest updated values of the optimization variables, for each of the components.
 Then computes all physics-based loss-related quantities, e.g. Cdsq and Qrr, trr.
 Once all quantities have been generated, everything is needed for power loss computation.
-Goes through each component and computes each specific loss contribution, then sums all contributions for each component, then sums all components, returning the total power loss.
+The function goes through each component and computes each specific loss contribution, then sums all contributions for each component, then sums all components, returning the total power loss.
 It is desirable to break down the loss contributions within each component for viewing and analyzing the individual contributions after running the example, so that the entire optimization need not be run again.

-        When the algorithm has reached convergence, it will terminate and the results will be on the rescobyla object.
-The status number will indicate whether or not the convergence was successful or not (see the algorithm documentation for specifics on what the status numbers mean). optimizer_obj.status == 1 indicates a success.
-Now are back in the loss_comparison_plotting() function.
-Put the results onto lists for total power loss, cost, and area, and pickle the entire optimizer_obj object to view results at any time.
-Following is the code for plotting the results.
-There is also code to make the graph look nice, based on the parameters in obj,get_visualization_params().
+        When the algorithm converges, it terminates and the results are stored on the rescobyla object.
+The status number will indicate whether or not the convergence was successful or not (see the algorithm documentation for specifics on what all the different status numbers mean). optimizer_obj.status == 1 indicates a success.
+	After converging, returns back to the
+        loss_comparison_plotting() function.
+The results are put onto lists for total power loss, cost, and area, and the entire optimizer_obj object is pickled (to view results at any time).
+Following the pickling code is the code for plotting the results.
+There is also code to make the graph look visually appealing, and these visualization parameters can be changed in obj.get_visualization_params().

-    6. Determine real components via exhaustive search on filtered databases:
+    6. Determine real components via exhaustive search on filtered databases (__main__ --> component_prediction() ):
         Description: The final step is to select the actual components.
 The parameters used by the optimization algorithm are used to filter the database associated with each component in the design, to find components with as good or better parameters, and then perform an exhaustive search to find optimal component combinations.